wesone/woltage/README.md

 ### Aggregate Projector

-Whenever a [command](#command) is executed, the current state of the aggregate is calculated and passed to the command.
+Whenever a [command](#command) is executed, the current state of the requested aggregate stream is calculated and passed to the command.
 How the state should look is defined by an aggregate projector.
 It acts like a reducer that reduces all events of the requested aggregate ID to a state.

 It can have the following properties:
 Property | Type | Description